Guidelines for making an application

 Research applicants may also give permission to share information about the grants they’ve received to the National Research Information Hub, which gathers and shares data about research conducted in Finland.

-The applicant will select which field they want the expert assessing their application to represent.
+The applicant must select which field they want the expert assessing their application to represent.

-If you are applying for a grant for doctoral thesis work, even in artistic research, please choose the first evaluator profile from the profiles listed under Research.
+If you are applying for a grant for doctoral thesis work in artistic research, please choose the first evaluator from the artistic research fields, listed among research disciplines.

-The evaluators change every year.
+The evaluators (peer reviewers) change every year.
 The names of the evaluators are not disclosed.
-Peer reviewers can be proposed to the Kone Foundation using the proposal form.
+Evaluators can be proposed to the Kone Foundation using the proposal form.
 The evaluators do not see your previous applications or possible reports on your awarded grants.

 • Archaeology